Bear Crawl

 Bear Crawl Benefits

-• Improves core strength and stability
+• Builds total-body strength and coordination

-• Increases shoulder and hip mobility
+• Develops shoulder stability and endurance

 Bear Crawl Muscles Worked